CharlesKasasira/COMPUTER_SCIENCE/SEM-1/CSC1102 Structured-and Object-Oriented-Programming/python/README.md

-# INTRODUCTION TO PYTHON
+# 30 MINUTES OF PYTHON

-Python is a dynamically / loosely typed programming language.
-It was created by Guido Von Rossum back in 1990, Since then it has been improved with the release of python version 2, python2 in 2000 which gained much traction.
+Python is a dynamically typed programming language.
+Created by Guido Von Rossum back in 1990, Since then it has been improved with the release of python version 2, python2 in 2000 which gained much traction.
 In 2008 (3/12/2008) python3 was released.

-*Python3 is not backward compatible with python2.
+*Python3 is not backward compatible with python2.*

 WHY PYTHON